Jscholtes128/Azure-AI-CustomerChurn-Hack/02-DataLoad/README.md

 #### 2.3.2 Create Databricks Notebook

 Once the cluster is created, navigate to the home page of your Azure Databricks workspace, select New Notebook under Common Tasks.
+This will be the Notebook for the initial __Data Load__.

 ![create notebook](../images/create-new-notebook.png)

-Enter a notebook name, and set the language to Python.
+Enter a notebook name (_Data Load_ or _01-Data Load_ or something similar), and set the language to Python.
 Set the cluster to the name of the cluster you created in the previous step.

+### 2.4 Loading Customer Chun Data

-#### 2.3.3 Mounting Blob Storage
+#### 2.4.1 Mount Storage Account

+Mount the Azure Storage Account where the customer churn CSV is stored; pass the recently created __secret scope__ and __secret__.

+##### 2.4.1.1 Example Mount

 Example mounting Azure Storage Account